-1. Do your employees know what their job is?
 Many contractors hire employees without a clearly defined job description.
-“Clearly defined” means that it’s in writing, because verbal communication isn’t always clear.
+Clearly defined means in writing; verbal communication isn’t clear.
+Do your employees know what their job is?

 I was consulting with a construction business some time back and, as I always do, I interviewed each of the key employees.
 After I was done, I sat down with the owner to discuss the employees and he told me he was very upset that “Joe” wasn’t doing his job as foreman of the cabinet shop.